d10n/bashaspec/README.md

 ## Features

-* Easy usage: just source the library, define `test_*` functions, and execute your file
+* Easy usage: just source the library after defining `test_*` functions, and execute your file
 * Hooks: before_all, after_all, before_each, after_each
 * Assertions: no need to reinvent the wheel; just use the `test` or `[[ ]]` commands
 * Output is hidden for passing tests and shown for failing tests